 Most of us approach the holiday season with high expectations.
-We play out our expectations in our mind like a video clip.
 “Won’t it be wonderful to have the entire family together!
 It will be such a peaceful time of love and laughter.”

 It doesn’t always pan out that way does it?
 Old wounds are uncovered, difficult personalities are encountered and “turkeys” are burned to a crisp; sometimes in the oven and sometimes in the living room.

-People who live with expectations expect things to go as planned, just like in the video clip we play in our minds.
-Smooth sailing with no storms.
-I fall into that trap often.
-When our expectations are dashed and we end up feeling disappointed and blue.
+People who live with expectations expect things to go as they plan, Smooth sailing with no storms.
+When our expectations are dashed, we end up feeling disappointed and blue.

-Conversely, people who live with expectancy are fully aware that things rarely go their way and make a conscious decision to look for any blessing that God might bring no matter what the situation.
+Conversely, people who live with expectancy accept that things will rarely go as planned and make a conscious decision to look for any blessing that God might bring, no matter what the situation.

 People who live with expectancy are often surprised with joy.

 from what we want to what He wants,